lamogui/ogre_blender_importer/README.md

 ```
 blender --python OgreMeshSerializer.py -- file.mesh
 ```
-Currently import nothing, but capable of reading some files entirely
+Currently import mesh (only vertex positions and faces).
+No link with skeleton/materials.
+One object is created per mesh (not submesh).

 ##How to contribute
 Go to https://bitbucket.org/sinbad/ogre/src
-Translate the code of Ogre::MeshSerializer, Ogre::SkeletonSerializer and Ogre::MaterialSerializer into python3 for blender (bpy).
+Translate the code of Ogre::MeshSerializer, Ogre::SkeletonSerializerImpl and Ogre::MaterialSerializer into python3 for blender (bpy).